tommyku/blog3/content/blog/have-fun-building-browser-start-page.md

 <figcaption>Fact: CSS grid isn't widely supported (as of Jan 2017)</figcaption>
 </figure>

-In Google Chrome 29 through 56, CSS grid can be enabled through 'experimental Web Platform features' flags in [chrome://flags](chrome://flags), so I did that.
+In Google Chrome 29 through 56, CSS grid is enabled through 'experimental Web Platform features' flags in [chrome://flags](chrome://flags), so I did that.